Cyber Crime Awareness Briefing

 • The status of the current threat (incl. examples from the Antwerp diamond industry).

-• Operational and financial impact on individuals, the company and its insurance policy.
+• Operational and financial impact on individuals, the company and the insurance policy.

 • Recommended security measures.

-Registration is based on the 'first come, first served’ principle and up to 10 people may participate.
-This briefing is free of charge, but anyone unable to attend and failing to notify us prior to the start of the briefing may be charged a cancellation fee of 50 euro (excl. taxes).
+Registration is based on the 'first come, first served’ principle and up to 10 people can participate.
+This briefing is free of charge, but anyone unable to attend and failing to notify us prior to the start of the briefing, may be charged a cancellation fee of 50 euro (excl. taxes).